 Battery Backup for your home

-Battery backup is one of two types of backup power systems most popular with today's homeowners (the other being generators).
-It provides continuous electricity for your home during a blackout due to earthquakes, winter storms, or other catastrophic utility power failure.
-Batteries are usually mounted behind your home's electrical meter, and they can be charged from any source of electricity.
-That means, you can charge your batteries with electricity supplied from the grid.
-However, homeowners with solar panels can also charge their batteries with electricity from their solar panels.
+Battery backup is one of the two principal types of backup power most popular with today's homeowners.
+For longer term blackouts (and off-grid solutions) we recommend generators, but battery backup can easily provide short-to-medium-term continuous electricity for your home during a blackout.
+Batteries connect "behind" your home's electrical meter, and they can be charged from any source of electricity.
+That means you can charge your batteries with electricity supplied from the grid, and for homeowners with solar panels, you can charge your batteries with electricity from your solar panels as well.

 - Capacity - this tells you how much power the battery can store.